RHughes98/MeV-precip-bands/README.md

 A close relative of `PBands.m`. `beltBands.m` is modified to take in smaller data partitions (that may only have one precipitation band) for band identification.
 It takes in the same parameters as `PBands.m` and returns start/end indices of identified precipitation bands.

 #### `mergedCritBands.m`
-This helper function is yet another band-identification function, utilizing a logical `AND` operator to 'merge' criteria into one comprehensive logical array (1 for both criteria met, 0 for none/not all criteria met).
+Another band-identification function, this time utilizing a logical `AND` operator to 'merge' criteria into one comprehensive logical array (1 for both criteria met, 0 for none/not all criteria met).
 This approach was taken to avoid relying on the 'starts' and 'ends' of potential bands for identification.

 #### `percentCheck.m`
-This helper function takes in a vector of logical criteria values and a minimum percentage (from 0 to 1.0 or 0 to 100), and returns whether or not that minimum percentage of criteria values are True.
+Takes in a vector of logical criteria values and a minimum percentage (from 0 to 1.0 or 0 to 100), and returns whether or not that minimum percentage of criteria values are True.

 #### `getPBInput.m`
-This function handles user input, which is taken to check whether a certain precipitation band identification algorithm was effective in its analysis.
+Handles user input, which is taken to check whether a certain precipitation band identification algorithm was effective in its analysis.
 User input must be Y/y or N/n. `getPBInput.m` is primarily invoked by `quickPlotCheck.m` and `curveFitting.m`.

 #### `band_dummy.m`
 Inactive - used to test reliability of an updated precipitation band identification algorithm (using given criteria).